A Competitive Search Theory of Asset Pricing

 Date Written: November 15, 2020

 We develop an asset-pricing model with heterogeneous investors and search frictions.
-The model nests standard asset pricing and competitive search models as special cases.
 Trade is intermediated by risk-neutral dealers subject to capacity constraints.
-Investors can direct their search towards dealers based on price and execution speed.
+Risk-averse investors can direct their search towards dealers based on price and execution speed.
 Order flows affect the risk premium, volatility, and equilibrium interest rate.
-Large negative shocks lead to portfolio reallocations and increased trading volume, bid-ask spreads, and trading delays.
-Simultaneously, the model generates increased risk premium and volatility and a reduction in interest rates, consistent with asset-pricing and trading behavior in recent crisis episodes.
+We propose a new solution method to characterize the equilibrium analytically.
+We assess the quantitative implications of the model in response to a large adverse shock.
+Consistent with the empirical evidence from the COVID-19 crisis, we find an increase in the risk premium and market illiquidity, and a decline in interest rates.

 JEL Classification: G11, G12, D53